 These differences largely reflect the unique economic structures, dominant industries, and investor preferences in each area.

-- United States: The U.S. market is strongly led by the Information Technology sector, which accounts for over 33% of trading activity in the S&P 500.
+- United States: The U.S. market is strongly led by the Information Technology sector, which accounts for 33% of trading activity in the S&P 500.
 This dominance is driven by tech giants like Apple, Microsoft, and Google, making tech the primary focus for many investors and traders.

 - Latin America: The financial sector dominates strongly, representing over a quarter of the market.
 Latin American economies rely heavily on banking and finance, with some influence from commodity-based industries.